Rio Hondo College Student Taken Into Custody for Threatening Shoot Students and Staff

 Hews Media Group Los Cerritos Community News has obtained an email sent to the Rio Hondo College community describing an alleged shooting incident that was apparently thwarted by Los Angeles County Sheriffs.

-The email to all staff was sent at 12:25PM by Yulian Ligioso (VP of Finance & Business):
+The sender said the email to all staff was sent at 12:25PM by Yulian Ligioso (VP of Finance & Business):

 To the Rio Hondo College Community,